karl-sjogren/songbird/README.md

 ## Running the project

-To run this project two terminal windows is needed (or preferably a split terminal window)
+To run this project two terminal windows is needed (or preferably a split terminal window).

 ### Window 1

-Window 1 should be started as Administrator since Ember wants to use symlinks.
+Window 1 should be started as Administrator (assuming this is run on Windows since Ember wants to use symlinks.
 This speeds up the build process **a lot**.

 ```
 cd src/Songbird.Frontend/